alexdebril/git-utils/README.md

 This command is due to Antony Stubbs who wrote an [excellent bash script](http://stubbisms.wordpress.com/2009/07/10/git-script-to-show-largest-pack-objects-and-trim-your-waist-line/ "Antony's script") to detect fat files in a git repository.

+## purge-history

+Removes a file from all references.
+Use it to remove large files from history.